bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 `window` object printed.
 When a function is called in the global scope, `this` defaults to the global context, or in the case of running code in the browser, the `window` object.
-Refer to [“Understanding Scope and Context in Javascript”][4] for more about the scope chain, closures, and using `.call()` and `.apply()` on functions.
+Refer to ["Understanding Scope and Context in Javascript"][4] for more about the scope chain, closures, and using `.call()` and `.apply()` on functions.
 ##  292. <a name='RunningascriptonDOMContentLoaded'></a>Running a script on DOMContentLoaded
 Now you will learn how to run a script on `DOMContentLoaded`, when the